 Strengthening Families is a research based, cost-effective strategy to increase family stability, enhance child development and reduce child abuse and neglect.
-It builds six protective factors:
+It builds five protective factors:

 - Parental resilience